syndesisio/redhat-ipaas.github.io/_pages/contributing.md

 - Screenshots are almost always helpful unless the changes are very minor or if it's just pure code.
 Use your judgment here.
 UI changes almost always translate into screenshots being helpful.

-If you get stuck at all, don't hesitate to [contact us]('./contacts.md').
+If you get stuck at all, don't hesitate to contact us via the mailing list at ipaas-dev@redhat.com.
 Hope this helps!